ohler55/oflow-ruby/README.md

 ## Future Features

- - .svg file input for configuration.

- - Visio file input for configuration.

  - CallOut Actor that uses pipes and fork to use a non-Ruby actor.

- - Cross linking Tasks and Flows.

- - Dynamic links to Tasks and Flows.

  - High performance C version.
 Proof of concept puts the performance range at around 10M operations per second where an operation is one task execution per thread.

  - HTTP/Websockets based inpector.

+ - .svg file input for configuration.

+ - Visio file input for configuration.

 # Links